zkud/toolbox/README.md

 - aider

-AI assistant to streamline productivity
+Stock aider, it's an AI assistant to streamline productivity.

 - nvim

-NvChad build for basic editing.
+NvChad build for some basic editing.